Why is this medication prescribed?

 Before receiving doxycycline injection,

-- tell your doctor if you have or have ever had lupus (a disease in which the body attacks many of its own organs).
+- tell your doctor if you have or have ever had lupus (a disease in which the body attacks many of its own tissues and organs).

 - you should know that doxycycline injection may decrease the effectiveness of hormonal contraceptives (birth control pills, patches, rings, or injections).
-Talk to your doctor about using another form of birth control.
+You will need to use another method of contraception to prevent pregnancy while taking doxycycline injection.
+Talk to your doctor about other ways to prevent pregnancy while you are taking this medication.

 - tell your doctor if you are pregnant, plan to become pregnant, or are breast-feeding.
 If you become pregnant while receiving doxycycline injection, call your doctor.